Roulette is one of the oldest casino games there is, having been around since at least the 17th century.

 It is as simple as that.

-But, before we get to explaining the bets & payouts for online roulette, it’s very important that you understand how the roulette wheel works, and what the different numbers and sections mean.
+Keeping all this in mind, it’s very important that you understand how the roulette wheel works, and what the different numbers and sections mean.

 Understanding the Roulette Wheel Number Sequence